PupoSDC/POC-next-ssr-media-queries/README.md

 # POC Next SSR media queries

-TLDR: `useMediaQuery` is more versatile, and future prood. `Fresnel` is ok.
+TLDR: `useMediaQuery` is more versatile, and future proof. `Fresnel` is ok.

 ## The Problem